A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Abstract

 \section{Abstract}

 {Tourism is an important application domain for recommender systems.
-In this domain, recommender systems are for example tasked with providing personalized recommendations for transportation, accommodation, points-of-interest (POIs), or tourism services.
-Among these tasks, in particular the problem of recommending POIs that are of likely interest to individual tourists has gained growing attention in recent years.
-Providing POI recommendations to tourists \emph{during their trip} can however be especially challenging due to the variability of the users' context.
-With the rapid development of the Web and today's multitude of online services, vast amounts of data from various sources have become available, and these heterogeneous data sources represent a huge potential to better address the challenges of in-trip POI recommendation problems.
-In this work, we provide a comprehensive survey of published research on POI recommendation between 2017 and 2022 from the perspective of heterogeneous data sources.
-Specifically, we investigate which types of data are used in the literature and which technical approaches and evaluation methods are predominant.
-Among other aspects, we find that today's research works often focus on a narrow range of data sources, leaving great potential for future works that better utilize heterogeneous data sources and diverse data types for improved in-trip recommendations.}
+In this domain, recommender systems are for example tasked with providing personalized recommendations for transportation, accommodation, points-of-interest (POIs), etc. Among these tasks, in particular the problem of recommending POIs that are of likely interest to individual tourists has gained growing attention in recent years.
+Providing POI recommendations to tourists can however be especially challenging due to the variability of the user's context.
+With the rapid development of the Web and today's multitude of online services, vast amounts of data from various sources have become available, and these heterogeneous data represent a huge potential to better address the challenges of POI recommendation problems.
+In this work, we provide a survey of published research on the problem of POI recommendation between 2021 and 2023.
+The literature was surveyed to identify the information types, techniques and evaluation methods employed.
+Based on the analysis, it was observed that the current research tends to focus on a relatively narrow range of information types and there is a significant potential in improving POI recommendation by leveraging heterogeneous data.
+As the first information-centric survey on POI recommendation research, this study serves as a reference for researchers aiming to develop increasingly accurate, personalized and context-aware POI recommender systems. }

 \keywords{Recommender Systems, Tourism, Point-of-Interest Recommendation, Heterogeneous Data}